strongbrewio/strongbrewio.github.io/_posts/2018-04-13-Redux-best-practices.md

 ## Basic best practices

 While the folllowing list might be common sense for an experienced Redux developer, let's sum those up as a refreshment for the sake of completeness.
-- Our application can only count one store, otherwise it would become to complex
+- Our application can only count one store, otherwise it would become too complex
 - Reducers have to be pure, this is a principle from functional programming which makes functions predictable and avoids side effects
 - Immutable datastructures are very important to optimise change detection cycles and avoid unexpected behavior, therefore reducers should handle data in an immutable manner
 - Reducers always have to return a value!
 So don't forget to implement the default case of the switch statement to return the original state